Josh Gordon Fantasy Value: Browns WR ‘Locked in’ and ‘100 Percent’

 Although the Browns have some new offensive weapons, including the aforementioned Landry, Gordon has a home-run-hitting ability.
 When healthy and playing at a high level, he’s arguably one of the best players at his position, and he proved that over a span of 14 games during the 2013 season.
 In that year, Gordon caught 87 passes for 1,646 yards (18.9 yards per reception) and nine touchdowns.

-If you’re in a fantasy football league with 12 or more teams, there’s almost no reason to leave Gordon on your bench.
+If you’re in a fantasy football league with 12 or more teams, there’s little reason to leave Gordon on your bench.
 Unless you have two stars at wide receiver and no flex spot, then the Browns wideout should be locked in against the Steelers.

 While Pittsburgh boasts a solid defense as always, they allowed 16 touchdowns to opposing wideouts last season.
 Add that to quarterback Tyrod Taylor’s ability to navigate the pocket and generate time for his receivers to get open, and it’s easy to envision Gordon breaking loose over the top once or twice.